 Final Thoughts

 These markers are a bit of a surprise to work with, they provide fantastic blending capabilities, and the super-fine felt tips are great for putting down lines and small details.
-Although I think there are only two types of artists that can work well with this.
+Although we think there are only two types of artists that can work well with this.
 First are beginners due to the affordable price.
 And second, the specific color packs are great for pros who can take advantage.

 Conclusion